A complete Diving Guide to North Male Atoll. The essential and the main Dive Sites not to be missed.

 Please, feel free to share your emotions, your experiences, your favorite sites or your advice with other divers …and us.

-These photos were taken during several dive sessions in North Male Atoll.
+photos taken during various diving sessions in North Male Atoll.